 Another concern people have about microfiber is that things like hair, dust, and other particles stick quite easily, but this can be avoided with regular vacuuming.
 Microfiber fabric for upholstery has its pros and cons.
 Nonetheless, it's still an excellent fabric and with regular vacuuming and annual professional cleaning, it can last for a very long time and even handle high levels of exposure from kids and animals.

 Microfiber has many uses and spans different industries.
-It's a very versatile fiber.
+It's a very versatile fibre.
 You can use it for automobiles, boats, caravans, and around the home or workplace.
 The most common use of this fabric is on furniture such as lounges, sofas, foot rests, stools, chairs, couches, and bed heads.

 Despite a few shortcomings, microfiber is resilient and more durable than most fabrics.
 So if you’re planning on getting some new furniture and are undecisive on which fabric to get, microfiber is an excellent choice and is highly recommended for a variety of settings and it can withstand the exposure of everyday use.